-During a shipbuilding, and naval architecture career spanning over 40 years, Tom Dyer has developed a broad knowledge of marine operations, the shipbuilding business, and the technology and operation of workboats and pleasure craft.
+During a shipbuilding, and naval architecture career spanning over 50 years, Tom Dyer has developed a broad knowledge of marine operations, the shipbuilding business, maritime patent infringement issues, shipyard pollution histories, and the technology and operation of workboats and pleasure craft.
 He has served as an expert representing shipyards, vessel owners, and seaman; both plaintiffs and defendants.
-He has successfully testified in depositions, state and federal court; before juries and judges; and has served as an arbitrator and a mediator.
+He has successfully testified in depositions, in state and federal court; before juries and judges; and has served as an arbitrator and a mediator.

 San Francisco, CA 94114